 The professor of the course prepares, administers (at a time set by the dean), and evaluates the examination.
 The student will be notified in writing of the exam results.
 Assuming the student passes the exam, the course number, title, and number of credits earned will be entered on the student's official College transcript after the student has earned 12 credits at Penn College.
 (No letter grades will be listed on the transcript.)
 A student may take an examination in a specific subject only once.
 Application to take a course by examination must be made in writing to the academic school dean.

-The exam for Information, Technology and Society (CSC 124) (a required course for all degree-seeking students) is offered at the beginning and end of the fall and spring semesters on the dates specified in the request form.
+The exam for Information, Technology and Society (CSC 124) (a required course for all degree-seeking students) is offered during the first two weeks of the fall and spring semesters on the dates specified in the request form.

 Implementation of credit-by-examination may vary by academic school.